Four Star Revue: Season Four

 At the end of the 1952-1953 season, it looked as though All Star Revue had finished its run.
 But when NBC's Saturday night comedy extravaganza Your Show of Shows decided to switch to a three-out-of-four weeks format, the network needed something to plug into the fourth week.
 All Star Revue got the nod and found itself back in business.

 Because Show of Shows was ninety minutes long, an extra half-hour had to be tacked onto Revue to fill out the time slot.
 The plan was to retain the rotating hosts arrangement, with Hoagy Carmichael, Henie, Ethel Merman, and Noël Coward mentioned at various times as possible hosts.
 Martha Raye also returned for season four.
 But when Raye led off the season and scored big in the ratings, NBC decided to keep her coming back.
 The critics liked her as well, with writer-director Nat Hiken singled out as one of the major factors in the comedian's success.

 By the start of 1954, after all but one of the episodes had been hosted by Raye, it was decided to change the name to The Martha Raye Show.
 This time, All Star Revue was gone for good.

 The last episode of the series under the Revue title aired on December 26, 1953.
 The Martha Raye Show aired until 1956.
-Jimmy Durante also received a spin-off of the series, entitled The Jimmy Durante Show, which ran until 1956.
+Jimmy Durante also received a spin-off of the series, titled The Jimmy Durante Show, which ran until 1956.